xencura/kagera/README.md

 ## Roadmap

 Short term:
-* Http API (using akka http)
+* HTTP API (using Akka HTTP)
 * Clustering & Sharding
-* Analysis (using apache Spark or apache Flink), some examples:
+* Analysis (using Apache Spark or Apache Flink), some examples:
   * Path querying
   * Path prediction
   * Transition timing

 Long term:
-* Hyarchical petri nets
+* Hierarchical petri nets
 * Timed petri nets
 * Other execution models, such as:
   * Splitting processes over multiple actors, possibly on different nodes in a cluster.
-  * A petri net process as a Stream (using https://github.com/functional-streams-for-scala/fs2 or akka streams for example).
+  * A petri net process as a stream (using https://github.com/functional-streams-for-scala/fs2 or Akka Streams for example).
 * Process migration
   * Providing tools to migrate process state when the petri net topology changes.
 * Visual process editor